molossian/Semi-automation-LWD-image-logs-interpretation/README.md

 ![DL_flow](https://github.com/molossian/LILI/assets/99076265/5dd1bbd6-3ef2-4bc3-ac50-efd990b16c18)

-- # in the U-Net folder you can find the following python files:
+- # in the U-Net folder you can find the following files:
   - data_both: python file to generate synthetic dataset during standard learning of the U-Net architecture (SL-PickNet in the paper)
   - data_complex: python file to generate complex synthetic dataset tu use in fine-tuning the U-Net (CL-PickNet in the paper) following curriculum       learning
   - data_easy:  python file to generate simple synthetic dataset tu use in pre-training the U-Net  (CL-PickNet in the paper) following curriculum       learning